-One study in nearly 19,000 men showed that Proscar (finasteride), a drug usually prescribed for benign prostatic hypertrophy (BPH), lowered the risk of low-grade prostate cancer by a third, but no effect on overall survival (extending life) was shown.
-Proscar did not increase the risk of developing high-grade cancers.
+- Finasteride lowered the risk of low-grade prostate cancer by a third, but no effect on overall survival (extending life) was shown.

-Doctors may have differing opinions on use of finasteride to help lower the risk of low-grade prostate cancer; there is always a concern of over-treatment, drug side effects, and added costs in prostate cancer.
+Most clinicians do not suggest the use of 5-alpha reductase inhibitors to reduce the risk of prostate cancer; however, for some patients this option may be appropriate.
+There is always a concern of over-treatment, drug side effects, and added costs.

-Finished: 15 Prostate Cancer Facts You Simply Can't Ignore
+Finished: Top Prostate Cancer Facts You Simply Can't Ignore

 You know the commercials: attractive older couples, on the beach, who just happen to have two antique tubs for soaking.
 In all reality, PDE5 inhibitors have been a major...